4 min read

 The Expectancy Theory of Motivation, also known as the VIE theory, is proposed by Victor Vroom, a Canadian psychologist.
 The theory suggests that people are motivated to work hard when they believe their efforts will lead to a desired outcome and when they value that outcome.
 Vroom proposes that motivation is influenced by both how likely people, in this case employees, think they are to achieve a goal and how much they value that goal.

 Imagine an employee, Sarah, who works in a sales department.
 Sarah believes that if she works harder and makes more sales calls (expectancy), she will increase her sales performance and earn more commission (valence).
-She also trusts that her manager will promote her for her efforts (instrumentality).
+She also trusts that her manager will promote her for the efforts (instrumentality).
 This belief motivates Sarah to put in more effort in her sales activities.

 The VIE theory is based on the idea that an employee's motivation to perform a specific task or behavior in the workplace is determined by their beliefs regarding the effort-performance relationship, the performance-reward relationship, and the attractiveness or value of the rewards.